-This padded scissor case is large enough to hold your big sewing scissors making it easy to transport them to groups and classes.
+This padded scissor case project makes a case large enough to hold your big sewing scissors making it easy to transport them to groups and classes.
 Because it’s so well padded the tip of the scissors won’t poke through keeping the other contents of your bag safe from damage.

 I found many of the free scissor case patterns were too small for my large Fiskars scissors so I have designed this to cater for big scissors.
 Before sewing place your scissors on the template to ensure it is large enough, there should be at least an inch clearance all around your scissors.
 If there is not then trace around the template adding an inch or so all around to make a larger version.